Skip to main content

 If the absence is unexcused:

-• outside assignments not turned in on time may receive no credit or grades of “E”.
+• Outside assignments not turned in on time may receive no credit or grades of “E”.

-• missed in-class work cannot be made up for credit.
+• Missed in-class work cannot be made up for credit.

-• missed announcements, instructions, assignments, etc. due to the absence will not constitute acceptable excuse for failing to meet subsequent deadlines.
+• Missed announcements, instructions, assignments, etc. due to the absence will not constitute acceptable excuse for failing to meet subsequent deadlines.